Cigna Secure Rx is a 3.5 Star Medicare Part D Plan for Medicare Beneficiaries in Oklahoma

 You are required to pay your premium each month, even if you don't fill a prescription.
 Plus, you'll pay all of your prescription costs until the annual deductible amount has been paid (if any).
 You'll also pay the required copayment at your pharmacy when you have your prescriptions filled.
 These are your costs and the plan pays the rest.

 Most people pay the standard premium.
-However, if you qualify for Extra Help with your Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions.... plan due to your income, your premium may be lower or cost you nothing at all.
+However, if you qualify for Extra Help with your Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each... plan due to your income, your premium may be lower or cost you nothing at all.
 But, if you did not enroll in a Part D plan as soon as you were first eligible, Medicare can impose a penalty and your premium will be higher.
 To get an exact rate for your situation, contact a Oklahoma Medicare Insurance Agent.

 Cigna Secure Rx is a Basic PDP.
 At a minimum, Cigna-HealthSpring Rx must offer a "standard benefit" package mandated by law.
 The standard benefit includes an annual deductible and a gap in coverage, aka, donut hole.
 Carriers may also offer plans that: